 - It is not ideal, but the main aim is to keep a player in a normal training routine as much as possible, whilst avoiding activities which increase heel pain.

 - If this means training or playing just once a week and doing other non-weight-bearing activities for the rest of the week then so be it.

 - Keep a training diary.
 Make a note of all your training sessions and make daily notes on how bad your heel pain is.

-- This should help you identify what makes it worse and how much you can do before your heel becomes painful.
+- This should help you identify what makes it worse and how best to manage your training with Sever;s disease.
+You can keep a record of how much you can do before your heel becomes painful.

 - Aim to build up slowly over many weeks without pain, rather than have a week on then two weeks off resting.

 - This is also excellent information for your physio/doctor if you see one.

 Apply ice/cold after training

 - Applying ice or cold therapy to the heel on a regular basis after training or exercise.